saarthak08/Movies-Index/README.md

 ## *Features:*
-- Download torrent files of movies in different resolutions.
+- Download torrent files of movies in different resolutions from YIFY.
-- Search any movie & get its information: Original Title, Rating, Release Date, Total Votes, Synposis, Casts, Reviews.
+- Search any movie & get its information: Original Title, Rating, Release Date, Original Language, Synposis, Casts, Reviews, Runtime & Status.
-- Get a list of Most Popular movies of the current time.
+- Get a list of Most Popular Movies of the current time on TMDb.
-- Get a list of Top Rated movies on TMDb.
+- Get a list of Top Rated Movies on TMDb.
+- Get a list of Upcoming Movies & Now Playing Movies (Movies Currently Playing in Cinemas).
-- Discover movies by different genres.
+- Discover movies according to different genres.
 - Mark a movie as favourite & save it for future preferences.